DWCarrot/RPGItems-reloaded-wiki/Powers.md

 - Permission: string, default none

 **Effect:**
-Runs command when player hits a LivingEntity, gives set permission for the command if a permission is set.
+Runs specified command when player hits a LivingEntity, gives set permission for the command if a permission is set.

 You can use some template in command string. e.g. `{player}` for the player using the item.
 Templates supported now: